kszr/MIDI-Image-Converter/README.md

 # MIDI-Image-Converter

 This was my final project for CS 242 Fall 2013 at the University of Illinois at Urbana-Champaign.
 The project proposal might prove interesting reading for anyone looking for more information as to how this came about.

+The project is built on the model-view-controller pattern, and uses Swing for the GUI and ```javax.sound.midi``` for everything midi-related.

 Expansions of various kinds are currently underway.